 Twice Baked Potatoes – twice-baked taters is probably our favorite way to repurpose baked potatoes.
 Scrape out the center and add all of your favorite fixings!
 Try our Easy Twice Baked Potatoes recipe.

 Mashed Potatoes – that’s right, you can actually make mashed potatoes out of your baked potatoes.
 Simply use a potato masher and add milk, Greek yogurt, butter, salt, and pepper.
 Try our Healthy Mashed Potatoes recipe.

-What to Serve with Croc Pot Baked Potatoes
+What to Serve with Crock Pot Baked Potatoes

 Baked potatoes make for a delicious and filling healthy side dish!
-We recommend pairing them with a protein, such as steak, and a non-starchy vegetable, such as asparagus.
+We recommend pairing them with a protein, such as steak, and a non-starchy vegetable, such as asparagus or broccoli.
 Oh, and don’t forget about dessert 😀 Here are a few more ideas: